228 McGuire Life Sciences Building

 - Josef G. Trapani is on leave during the Spring 2015 semester.

 How is sensory information encoded into meaningful neuronal information?

 Research in the Trapani lab is aimed at answering this question by understanding the process of hair-cell encoding.
 In the auditory and vestibular systems of vertebrates, the hair cell is the specialized mechanoreceptor that transforms mechanical stimuli, including sound waves, gravity, and changes in body acceleration, into sequences of electrical impulses (aka neural coding) that travel to the brain via afferent neurons.
 For fish and amphibians, hair cells are also utilized by an additional mechanosensory system called the lateral line.
 In the lateral line, clusters of hair cells form a structure called the neuromast.
 Located on the surface of the animal, neuromasts occur at regular, repeating intervals around the head and body and serve to detect and convey information about the movement of water near the body.
 This sense of “distant touch” provides for important behaviors such as mating, schooling and shoaling, predator avoidance, and detection of prey.

 We use a combination of fluorescence microscopy and electrophysiology to study the function of hair cells in the zebrafish lateral line.
 We perform direct recordings from single afferent neurons in the posterior lateral line, recording trains of action potentials (spikes) during delivery of mechanical stimuli to neuromast hair cells.
 By taking advantage of molecular biology and genetics, we have generated transgenic zebrafish that allow us to use fluorescence to visualize both specific cells and specific proteins involved in hair cell transduction.
 In addition, we recently created a transgenic fish line with expression of a light-activated ion channel, ChR2 in hair cells.
 These transgenic fish will allow us to activate either lateral-line hair cells or those in the ear of the fish using flashes of light.
-We have also used studied mutant zebrafish where the function of a hair-cell specific protein has been disrupted.
 Altogether, through electrophysiological recordings combined with optogenetics, we are able to examine sensory hair-cell encoding in intact, larval zebrafish.
 These in vivo techniques allow us to learn how external stimuli are encoding into the temporal parameters of spike trains in afferent neurons.

 - Recent Publications